j9t/little-books/manuscript/html-css-coding-guidelines.md

 Once there’s something to prescribe, there’s also something to enforce.

-### Mixed
+### Descriptive and Prescriptive

 Yet then, in everyday coding life, we face coding practices we want to document (describe), and others we want to achieve (prescribe).
 This means that most coding guidelines and standards include rules that are mixed, using both approaches.

 ## Decision Process

 How do we decide when to use which coding guidelines?
-The flowchart can help us:
+The following flowchart can help us:

 {width: 66%}
 ![A flowchart for choosing an approach to coding guidelines.](resources/images/guideline-decision-making.png)

 What we can see is that for a team of one, we don’t strictly need coding guidelines.
-It is recommended, however, to look into using coding guidelines even in this case—perhaps making use of public ones, such as the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) with the exception of two-space indentation (even after leaving Google, I still follow these guidelines for my personal projects).
+It is recommended, however, to look into using coding guidelines even in this case—perhaps making use of public ones, such as the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) (personally, even after leaving Google I follow these guidelines for my personal projects).

 Whenever two or more people work together, however, coding guidelines become useful, and really important.
-And there the question is one of goals, and existing quality, to say whether we need a descriptive or prescriptive approach, considered for each guideline.
+And there the question is one of goals, and existing quality, to say whether for a given guideline, we need a descriptive or a prescriptive approach.

 ## Coding Guidelines in Practice